 There are also private radiology facilities that offer exceptionally low costs, such as $295 at RPN of California, a low-cost MRI services network with headquarters in Ontario, Calif.
-Read more about RPN on our blog.
-RPN has also opened facilities in Phoenix and Tempe, Ariz., with low prices for an MRI; the phone number to schedule in Arizona is (602) 714 7804.
+(Read more about RPN on our blog.)
+RPN has also opened facilities in Phoenix and Tempe, Ariz.

 Some hospitals and radiology clinics post prices online.
 At Dartmouth-Hitchcock Medical Center in New Hampshire and Vermont, the price for a spine MRI is listed at $3,693.